alex-courtis/way-displays/README.md

 When a display is scaled (X11) linux games will render at the display's scaled resolution, rather than the monitor's native resolution.
 There is [work underway](https://gitlab.freedesktop.org/wlroots/wlroots/-/issues/2125) to fix this.

-In the meantime, auto scale may be temporarily disabled via `way-displays -s AUTO_SCALE off`.
+In the meantime, you may temporarily disable scaling via `way-displays -s SCALING off`

-Any explicily specified `SCALE` values will override `AUTO_SCALE: false`, so you would need to temporarily remove those via `way-displays -d SCALE "my monitor"`

 ## What Is Preferred Mode?